-Throughout the year, the main focus of SIL has been in completing the ongoing management of BAU run-off activity.
-SIL has established a strong governance framework and ensured that the accountability and responsibility of individual Senior Managers and directors is clearly defined and documented.
+The SIL Board is responsible for ensuring that an appropriate system of governance is in place.
+The Board has established a governance framework including a formal committee structure, consisting of the SIL Board and its sub-committees (shown in the diagram below), Executive Management committees and Advisory (Operational) committees.
+The governance framework ensures that the accountability and responsibility of individual Senior Managers and directors is clearly defined and documented.
 This enables the Board, Executive and associated committees to interact effectively to support delivery of the agreed strategy and the ability to manage and mitigate the risks faced by the business.

-The governance framework includes a formal committee structure, consisting of the SIL Board and its subcommittees (shown in the diagram below), Executive Management committees and Advisory committees.
 The governance framework is managed using a 'Three Lines of Defence Model' (see Section B.3.1.3).
 Material changes to the governance framework over the year are described in Section B.1.5.